 Morocco: Magic of the Orient

-Shai Bar Ilan invites you to enter a world of mystery.
-Morocco is an initiation into the magic of the Islamic, Arabic, African world of medinas, minarets, desert and mountain, >
+We invite you to enter a world of mystery.
+Morocco is an initiation into the magic of the Islamic, Arabic, African world of medinas, minarets, desert and mountain, and yet >

 The African continent is flowing with beautiful landscapes: Sea and rivers, waterfalls, jungles and amazing mountains.
 South Africa is becoming more and more a favored destination for tourist for its >